Dr. Chernish's Approach

 Although there are a number of western medical treatments for rheumatoid arthritis, psoriatic arthritis and other inflammatory arthritic conditions, only acupuncture has a history of treatment that spans thousands of years.

 The goals of acupuncture in the treatment of rheumatoid arthritis and psoriatic arthritis are to improve joint motion and reduce pain, swelling and stiffness as well as frequency of flare-ups.

-Dr. Chernish has found acupuncture to be very helpful in treating symptoms of spinal stenosis, acute and chronic sciatica, and cervical radiculopathies.
+As a medical doctor, Dr. Chernish has found acupuncture to be very helpful in treating symptoms of spinal stenosis, acute and chronic sciatica, and cervical radiculopathies.

 Herniated Disc/Degenerative Disc Disease, Cervical or Lumbar Discopathy